mackrus/gmail-cleaner/README.md

 4. Create **OAuth 2.0 Client Credentials** and download the `credentials.json` file.
 5. Place `credentials.json` in `~/.gmail-cleaner`.

-For detailed instructions, see Google's Gmail API Quickstart.
+For detailed instructions, see [OAUTH](OAUTH) and Google's Gmail API Quickstart.

 ## Whitelist Feature